yuriadams/lear/README.md

-# Project King Lear Explorer API
+# Project King Lear Explorer

 Welcome to the **Project King Lear Explorer API**!
-This API powers the exploration and analysis of books from Project Gutenberg, providing metadata extraction, text analysis, and streaming functionality for real-time insights.
+This project powers the exploration and analysis of books from Project Gutenberg, providing metadata extraction, text analysis, and streaming functionality for real-time insights.
 It's built with **Golang**, utilizes **Gorilla Mux** for routing, and integrates with the **SambaNova Cloud LLM** for advanced text analysis.

 ---